 The Greeks also appreciated the aesthetic of pleating, which added volume and a play of light and shadow to their garments, creating a dynamic visual effect as the wearer moved.

-In the early periods, such as the Minoan and Mycenaean civilizations, clothing was often more form-fitting, designed to accentuate the human figure, a trend that is vividly depicted in frescoes and pottery from the era.
+In the early periods, such as the Minoan and Mycenaean civilizations which flourished between 2000 and 1100 BCE, clothing was often more form-fitting, designed to accentuate the human figure.
+This trend is vividly depicted in frescoes from Knossos and Pylos, and pottery from the era.

 The Minoans, for example, are known for their complex layered skirts and tightly fitted bodices, which were later simplified into the more draped and fluid styles that became characteristic of classical Greek fashion.